-I moved to a smaller apartment and I needed more storage space.
-Bed takes a lot of space that is not too useful for much else than laying in a coma and hallucinating vividly.
-So, I decided to utilize this wasted space by designing and building a wooden storage bed frame with plenty of storage underneath.
+I moved to a smaller apartment and designed and built a large wooden twin storage bed with a lot of under bed storage because usually, a bed just takes a lot of space that is not too useful for much else than laying in a coma and hallucinating vividly.

 This article is about the design and build of my IKEA Hack woodworking project: DIY storage bed frame with bookshelves on the sides, a 6-drawer dresser in the end and plenty of usable space underneath.

 Main storage of the bed consists of two KALLAX-bookcases on the sides.
 In addition, there is a MALM-dresser for clothes and a large open area in the middle for boxes.
 Top of the mattress is 110 cm from the floor.

 The first plan was to make the storage units underneath myself from Glued laminated timber but after making the technical drawings I came up with 85 parts.

 In conclusion, I decided to use whole storage units from IKEA.
 This would save me quite a bit on labor and materials.
 Using IKEA stuff like this makes kind of an IKEA Hack I guess, even when I did not chop anything up.